divisionbyz0rro/Infiniscryption/Spells/package/README.md

 So far we have the following:

-- **Draw Twice** ("zorro.inscryption.infiniscryption.spells.Draw Twice"): Draw the top card of your main deck and the top card of your side deck when this card dies.
+- **Draw Twice** ("zorro.infiniscryption.sigils.Draw Twice"): Draw the top card of your main deck and the top card of your side deck when this card dies.
-- **Cataclysm** ("zorro.inscryption.infiniscryption.spells.Cataclysm"): Kill every card on board when this card dies.
+- **Cataclysm** ("zorro.infiniscryption.sigils.Cataclysm"): Kill every card on board when this card dies.
-- **Direct Damage** ("zorro.inscryption.infiniscryption.spells.Direct Damage"): Deals one damage to the targeted card slot.
+- **Direct Damage** ("zorro.infiniscryption.sigils.Direct Damage"): Deals one damage to the targeted card slot.
 This ability stacks, so if you put two on a card, it will deal two damage.
 This only targets opponent cards.
-- **Direct Healing** ("zorro.inscryption.infiniscryption.spells.Direct Heal"): Heals the targeted card for one.
+- **Direct Healing** ("zorro.infiniscryption.sigils.Direct Heal"): Heals the targeted card for one.
 This can overheal.
 This ability stacks.
 This only targets player cards.
-- **Attack Up** ("zorro.inscryption.infiniscryption.spells.Attack Up"): Increases the targeted card's attack by one for the rest of the batle.
+- **Attack Up** ("zorro.infiniscryption.sigils.Attack Up"): Increases the targeted card's attack by one for the rest of the batle.
 This only targets player cards.
-- **Attack Down** ("zorro.inscryption.infiniscryption.spells.Attack Down"): Decreases the targeted card's attack by one for the rest of the batle.
+- **Attack Down** ("zorro.infiniscryption.sigils.Attack Down"): Decreases the targeted card's attack by one for the rest of the batle.
 This only targets opponent cards.
-- **Gain Control** ("zorro.inscryption.infiniscryption.spells.Gain Control"): Gains control of the targeted creature, but only if there is an empy slot for that creature to move into.
+- **Gain Control** ("zorro.infiniscryption.sigils.Gain Control"): Gains control of the targeted creature, but only if there is an empy slot for that creature to move into.
 Functionally similar to the fishook item.

 ## Split, Tri, and All Strike
 These sigils do **nothing** for global spells, but behave as you would expect for targeted spells.
 Be careful when putting Split Strike on a targeted spell, as it will behave exactly as expected, which is not necessarily intuitive.
 Rather than affecting the targeted space, it will affect the spaces on either side.